 South African manufacturers are not deploying in a vacuum.

 Power stability, staffing realities, training capacity, network reliability, and plant layout all affect how fast a rollout becomes useful.
-That is why a local-growth strategy matters here too.
-The business may be improving plant quality while also strengthening its visibility to customers, suppliers, and distributors through better AI automation positioning and stronger local trust signals.
+A local growth strategy matters here too.
+The business may be improving plant quality while also strengthening its visibility to customers, suppliers, and distributors through clearer AI automation positioning and local trust signals.

 FAQ